 Generally, investors are told to avoid Pink Sheet stocks.
-However, during the GeoTeam’s combined 50+ years of participating in the equity markets, Pink Sheet companies have offered high returns on investments.
+However, during our decades of participating in the equity markets, Pink Sheet companies have offered the potential for high returns on investments.
 The Pink Sheet venue offers a great opportunity to identify companies that are selling well below their valuation, supported by their fundamentals.
-This can be a truly inefficient market that gives non-professional investors an opportunity to take advantage of this valuation gap.
+It’s a truly inefficient market that gives non-professional investors an opportunity to take advantage of this valuation gap.

 Tier One Pink Sheet Stocks Can Offer High Returns on Investments

-In the end, investors can get high returns on investments by playing in a market that many other investors, including institutional investors, often ignore.
+In the end, investors can get high returns on investments by playing in a market that the majority of investors, including institutional investors, ignore.

 You might be surprised that many companies that end up on our Tier 1 list are well known companies emerging from chapter 11 bankruptcy.
 These chapter 11 companies are classic Fallen Angels that often reemerge as stronger companies, ripe to grow earnings and present themselves as an opportunity to get high returns on investments.
 Did you know that one of the largest cable company in the U.S., Charter Communications, Inc. (NASDAQ:CHTR), was once demoted to the Pink Sheets after filing for chapter 11 bankruptcy?
 The company eventually exited chapter 11 in 2010 while it was trading on the OTC and eventually regained listing on the NASDAQ.
 Since emerging from chapter 11, the stock has produced mouth watering returns, risking from the around $25.00 to over $400!

 Of course, there are risks to trading in these stocks, including the existence of small floats and lack of liquidity.

-As opposed to Tier 1 pink sheet stocks, pump and dump stocks are speculative companies whose stock prices are generally getting pumped.
+As opposed to Tier 1 pink sheet stocks, pump and dump stocks are speculative companies whose stock prices are generally getting pumped that eventually fall apart.
 Pump and Dump stocks often revolve around hyped stories, like cannabis and bock chain themes, that might attain a cult following.
 See more on pump and dumps.